fishcus/KAP-manual/en/security/security_faq.en.md

+**Q: Is it possible to reuse company's existing authorization system, like Apache Ranger or Apache Sentry?**

+A: Yes, Kyligence Enterprise can integrate with an existing authorization system, including Apache Ranger and Apache Sentry.
+Once integrated, all data ACL check will be delegated to the existing system.
+For more details, please refer to [3rd-party authentication integration](integrate_with_3rd_um.en.md).

 **Q: How data access control works?**

 A: Kyligence Enterprise supports managing data access control at different granularity, including project-level, table-level, column-level and row-level ACL.
 Read more about [Data ACL](data_acl/README.md).

-**Q: Is it possible to reuse company's existing authorization system, like Apache Ranger or Apache Sentry?**

-A: Yes, Kyligence Enterprise can integrate with an existing authorization system, including Apache Ranger and Apache Sentry.
-Once integrated, all data ACL check will be delegated to the existing system.